 According to a Forbes article, “While corporate philanthropy isn’t new, we’re in the middle of a do-good renaissance where brands give back,” wrote Nikki Carlson.
 There is no doubt that philanthropy increases brand loyalty when practiced genuinely, simply because giving back increases engagement and brand credibility by sharing your mission and purpose.

-The days of fake promises, hype, and profit-driven marketing are numbered.
+are numbered.
 Purpose-driven companies will lead us into the future.

-According to a survey released by Markstein, “Seventy percent of consumers want to know what the brands they support are doing to address social and environmental issues and 46% pay close attention to a brand’s social responsibility efforts when they buy a product.
+According to a survey released by Markstein, “Seventy percent of consumers want to know what the brands they support are doing to address social and environmental issues, and 46% pay close attention to a brand’s social responsibility efforts when they buy a product.

 The two demographics pushing the need for brand integrity and corporate social responsibility are younger Millennials and Gen Z’s, whose entire school experience has been shaped by a global pandemic and feelings of hopelessness.